Birding Wisconsin, with its many wet habitats, is a great experience during spring migration

 Day 5, Saturday May 16th

-Trip begins Monday, May 5th with 7AM Milwaukee Airport Best Western hotel pickup; it concludes at the same hotel on Friday, May 9th. with dinner and drop at your hotel across from the Milwalkee Airport.
-Plan to have a closing dinner together Friday evening if you can.
-Week Two (May11–15th) has the same schedule.
+The trip begins Tuesday May 12th, with a 7AM Milwaukee Airport Best Western hotel pickup; it concludes at the same hotel on Saturday evening May 16, with dinner and drop-off at your hotel across from the Milwalkee Airport.
 Yellowbilled Tours will forward a Final Itinerary and Participant List to everyone about 3 weeks prior to the tour.
 It will include information and instructions for meeting the YBT Birding group at the Milwaukee Airport, as well as hotel addresses, emergency contact info, travel advisories, etc.

 $1,550.00 cost includes all lodging, ground transportation, fuel and park entry fees.
-Airfare or meals not included.
+Airfare and meals are not included.

 Registration is open and confirmed with registration form and $775.00 deposit.